Science Interviews

 Chris - So how do you know this works - what tests have you done to show that this has got legs?

-Suzan - Weve treated mouse models of SMA that are very, very severe, so these models will only survive till about twelve days after birth.
-And when we introduce these peptide patches into these mice on the day that theyre born, they increase their survival to a mean of around four hundred and fifty six days.
+Suzan - We’ve treated mouse models of SMA that are very, very severe, so these models will only survive till about twelve days after birth.
+And when we introduce these peptide patches into these mice on the day that they’re born, they increase their survival to a mean of around four hundred and fifty six days.

 Chris - From what - a daily dose or once?